Nurse Educator Certificate Course Descriptions

 A Master of Science in Nursing is required for admission.
-The nine semester hour program can be started immediately following the completion of your MSN studies, or if you already hold an MSN, you can complete it as a stand-alone program.
+The twelve semester hour program can be started immediately following the completion of your MSN studies, or if you already hold an MSN, you can complete it as a stand-alone program.

 NURSG 608: Nurse Educator Role (2 Credits)

 This is the first of four courses specific to the Nurse Educator role.
 The course provides a foundation for the implementation of the role.
 Field experiences enable students to explore the NLN Competencies for the Academic Nurse Educator to understand the impact of the faculty role in the advancement of the nursing profession.
 Students will examine learning theory and conceptual frameworks.
 Foundational principles of the scholarship of teaching, and roles and challenges for the nurse educator in traditional and non-traditional settings are explored.
 Students will analyze the political, institutional, social, and economic forces that impact the Nurse Educator role in the educational environment.

 NURSG 609: Nurse Educator Clinical Practice Practicum (3 credits)

 Pre-requisites: NURSG 502, NURSG 503, Nursg 512, NURSG 608